hugglesfox/architect/README.md

 # Architect

-Automated Debian package building for git repos built to solve the issue of "I have a yaml file full of git repos; Turn them into debs plz".
+Automated Debian package building from git repos built to solve the issue of "I have a yaml file full of git repos; Turn them into debs plz".

 # Usage